Jake McCarthy Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.87 team ERA that ranks eighth among all league pitching staffs.
+- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.90).

-- The Guardians allow the fourth-fewest home runs in baseball (69 total, one per game).
+- Guardians pitchers combine to allow the 10th-fewest home runs in baseball (73 total, one per game).

-- Bieber gets the start for the Guardians, his 15th of the season.
-He is 5-3 with a 3.29 ERA and 64 strikeouts in 87 2/3 innings pitched.
+- Bibee (2-2) takes the mound for the Guardians in his 10th start of the season.
+He's put together a 3.91 ERA in 48 1/3 innings pitched, with 45 strikeouts.

-- In his last time out on Sunday against the Houston Astros, the right-hander threw seven scoreless innings while surrendering three hits.
+- The righty last appeared on Wednesday against the San Diego Padres, when he tossed four innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.